 An employer does not have to provide employees with a traditional meal or break period.
 Breaks include a paid break period lasting less than twenty minutes.
 A lunch or meal period is typically an unpaid break period lasting more than twenty minutes.
 (Usually thirty or sixty minutes.)
-In Texas an employer does not have to provide either paid breaks or unpaid lunches (or paid lunches).
+Under Texas labor laws an employer does not have to provide either paid breaks or unpaid lunches (or paid lunches).

-There are other break periods that an employee may be legally entitled to under federal and Texas employment laws.
+There are other break periods that an employee may be legally entitled to under federal and Texas labor laws.

 - Certain transportation employees must receive break periods based upon their work schedule.